hlb8122/keyserver-client-server-protocol-doc/README.md

 }
 ```

-Details can be found in the "PaymentDetails/PaymentRequest" section of [BIP70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).

-In addition to the [BIP70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) requirements the `merchant_data` field of the `PaymentDetails` message MUST contain the URL?
-Or can it just contain the address??
+In addition to the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) requirements the `merchant_data` field of the `PaymentDetails` message MUST contain the PUT address.

 **WIP**